 Spring messenger cotton

 If knitwear is supposed to be warm and temperature-regulating at the same time, it's worth taking a look at the world of plant fibers.
-Cotton, modal and linen are characterized by precisely these properties.
+Cotton, modal and linen are characterized by precisely these characteristics.
 Another common feature is the weight and density of the fibers.
 All of the fiber types mentioned are available for different needle sizes, but their run lengths are often significantly shorter compared to sheep's wool.

 One of our favorites among the cotton yarns is Willet by Quince & Co.
 It is now available in 31 beautiful colors and is produced sustainably.